traefik/traefik/docs/content/providers/kubernetes-gateway.md

 The Kubernetes Gateway provider is a Traefik implementation of the [Gateway API](https://gateway-api.sigs.k8s.io/) specifications from the Kubernetes Special Interest Groups (SIGs).

-This provider is proposed as an experimental feature and partially supports the Service APIs [v0.1.0](https://github.com/kubernetes-sigs/service-apis/releases/tag/v0.1.0) specification.
+This provider is proposed as an experimental feature and partially supports the Gateway API [v0.2.0](https://github.com/kubernetes-sigs/gateway-api/releases/tag/v0.2.0) specification.

 !!! warning "Enabling The Experimental Kubernetes Gateway Provider"